Intel MCS-51: Programming

 BASIC, Object Pascal, Pascal, PL/M and Modula-2 are available for the 8051, but they are less widely used than C and assembly.

 Because IRAM, XRAM, and PMEM (read only) all have an address 0, C compilers for the 8051 architecture provide compiler-specific pragmas or other extensions to indicate where a particular piece of data should be stored (i.e. constants in PMEM or variables needing fast access in IRAM).
-Since data could be in one of three memory spaces, a mechanism is usually provided to allow determining to which memory a pointer refers, either by constraining the pointer type to include the memory space, or by storing metadata with the pointer.
+Since data could be in one of three memory spaces, a mechanism is usually provided to allow determining to which memory a pointer refers, either by constraining the pointer type to include the memory space or by storing metadata with the pointer.

 Related processors

 Intel discontinued its MCS-51 product line in March 2007; however, there are plenty of enhanced 8051 products or silicon intellectual property added regularly from other vendors.

 The 8051's predecessor, the 8048, was used in the keyboard of the first IBM PC, where it converted keypresses into the serial data stream which is sent to the main unit of the computer.
 An Intel 8049 served a similar role in the Sinclair QL.
 The 8048 and derivatives are still used today for basic model keyboards.

-The 8031 was a reduced version of the original 8051 that had no internal program memory (read-only memory, ROM).
+The 8031 was a reduced version of the original 8051 that had no internal program ROM.
 To use this chip, external ROM had to be added containing the program that the 8031 would fetch and execute.
 An 8051 chip could be sold as a ROM-less 8031, as the 8051's internal ROM is disabled by the normal state of the EA pin in an 8031-based design.
 A vendor might sell an 8051 as an 8031 for any number of reasons, such as faulty code in the 8051's ROM, or simply an oversupply of 8051s and undersupply of 8031s.

+The 8044 (as well as the ROM-less 8344 and the 8744 with EPROM) added an SDLC controller to the 8051 core (especially for Bitbus applications).

 The 8052 was an enhanced version of the original 8051 that featured 256 bytes of internal RAM instead of 128 bytes, 8 KB of ROM instead of 4 KB, and a third 16-bit timer.
 Most modern 8051-compatible microcontrollers include these features.

-The 8032 had these same features as the 8052 except lacked internal ROM program memory.
+The 8032 had these same features as the 8052 except it lacked internal ROM program memory.

 The 8751 was an 8051 with 4 KB EPROM instead of 4 KB ROM.
 They were identical except for the non-volatile memory type.
 This part was available in a ceramic package with a clear quartz window over the top of the die so UV light could be used to erase the EPROM.
 Related parts are: 8752 had 8 KB EPROM, 8754 had 16 KB EPROM, 8758 had 32 KB EPROM.